-To compute the list of culprits for each stall, we consider both static and dynamic causes.
+Our analysis considers both static and dynamic causes of stalls.
 For static causes, we schedule instructions in each basic block using an accurate model of the processor issue logic and assuming no dynamic stalls.
 Detailed record-keeping provides how long each instruction stalls due to static constraints, why it stalls, and which previously issued instructions may cause it to stall.
 These explain the static stalls.
 Additional stall cycles observed in the profile data are treated as dynamic stalls.